bengro/ikea-app/README.md

 ### Issues
   1. When crawling the data, title and description were omitted by the crawler.
 (When training the pages it worked fine.)
   2. After collecting the data, I wanted to make the data set available to access via REST.
-      I did not manage to do so, as for my crawled data set I could not find a way to define "inputs".
+      I did not manage to do so, as for my crawled data set I could not find a way to define "inputs" to make the API searchable.

 ### Changed plan
   1. Scrap **500KB worth of products** from IKEA, steal the title from the alt description.